JeffAhha/linebot-selfpromote/README.md

-# linebot-selfpromote
+# JEFF Simulator
-This linebot is written in python.
+This linebot is called "JEFF Simulator" and written in python.

 It's a one week project to let other people know more about me~